JessAtBlocBoxCo/blocbox/readme.txt

 6D.
 Schedul tAgs: schedule.template.scheduletags.py - has lots of the naming convetions for referencing scheduling tags

-timezones: to see them all, python > print.pytz.all_timezones *-----------------------------------------------------------------------*
+timezones: to see them all, python > print.pytz.all_timezones

+*-----------------------------------------------------------------------*
+7. AFTERSHIP STUFF
+*-----------------------------------------------------------------------*
+- API key is in settings.py
+- https://www.aftership.com/trackings - is the list of trackings, our account is admin@blocbox.co pwd 123G**
+- need to add trackings from dashboard or from other programs that post it to afteership - if add from admin, wont register
+- what i'm trying to do when tracking numbe ris added (core.views.dashboard defines this) is add it to the aftership site AND grab the afterhsip data and put it into our own tracking table.
+The issue is that the aftership API is slow.. doesn't immediately update- so it doesn't immediately update shipment_type of expected_delivery or
+- so, need a way to automatically update our transaction table with the afters hip stuff OR.. we just always pull form afterhip API and dont update our trans table
+- isntead, dont update trans tablw tih all that information immediately -
+- but, once transaction is completed - grab updated data from aftership so we can store it

+*-----------------------------------------------------------------------*
 END: DJANGO ADMIN SITES *-----------------------------------------------------------------------*